cse110-fa21-group15/cse110-fa21-group15/admin/misc/rules.md

 - All members are expected to cehck Slack messages on a daily basis.

 ## Scheduling Meetings
-- Stand up - Standup meetings will be conducted at 6:20 PM after
+- Stand up - Standup meetings will be conducted at 6:20 PM after Tuesday's lecture in person at the tables outside the CSE building.
+- Weekly - Weekly meetings will be conducted on Saturday at 10:00 AM via Zoom.
+- Discussion

+## General Responsibilities for All Team Members
+- Attend all meetings, and if not, inform Team Leads 24 hours in advance.
+ + x
+- Maintain communication and check Team Slack at least everyday.

+## Resolving Conflicts